-Barclays Capital Inc. is acting as the representative of the underwriters of this offering.
-Under the terms of an underwriting agreement, which will be filed as an exhibit to the registration statement of which this prospectus is a part, each of the underwriters named below has severally agreed to purchase from us the respective number of ordinary shares shown opposite its name below:
+Barclays Capital Inc. is acting as the representative of the underwriters and book-running manager of this offering.
+Under the terms of an underwriting agreement, which has been filed as an exhibit to the registration statement filed on Form S-1 in connection with this offering, each of the underwriters named below has severally agreed to purchase from the selling shareholders the respective number of ordinary shares shown opposite its name below:

 Underwriters Number of Shares

-Barclays Capital Inc. 1,482,000
+Barclays Capital Inc. 1,271,830

-Deutsche Bank Securities, Inc. 1,102,000
+Deutsche Bank Securities Inc. 945,720

-Jefferies LLC 380,000
+Jefferies LLC 326,110

-Stifel, Nicolaus & Company, Incorporated 380,000
+Stifel, Nicolaus & Company, Incorporated 326,110

-Needham & Company, LLC 266,000
+Needham & Company, LLC 228,277

-Roth Capital Partners, LLC 190,000
+Roth Capital Partners, LLC 163,055

-Total 3,800,000
+Total 3,261,102